karthicksiv/TheBuzz/README.md

 ### The Admin App ###

-If your team has only less than 5 members, the Project Manager will also work as the Admin App Developer.
+The Project Manager will also work as the Admin App Developer.
 There is not much work to be done on the admin app, but the work is important.
 You should make sure that a standalone Java program is able to drop tables from the database, recreate tables from the database, and do any other maintenance that needs to be done.
 And, of course, there should be unit tests.